Karin Sanders, Lynda Jiwen Song, Zhen Wang and Timothy Colin Bednall

 Address: School of Management, UNSW Australia Business School, Sydney, Australia, email@example.com

-Lynda Jiwen Song is an associate professor of Organizational Behavior at the School of Business, Renmin University of China.
+Lynda Jiwen Song is a professor at the Business School, University of Leeds.
 She received her PhD in organizational management from Hong Kong University of Science and Technology.
 Her research interests include leadership, employment relationship, creativity, emotional intelligence, and diversity.
 Her research has appeared in the Administrative Science Quarterly, Journal of Applied Psychology, Journal of International Business Studies, Journal of Management, Journal of Organizational Behavior, Management and Organization Review, Human Relations, Human Resource Management, and Frontiers of Business Research in China.

-Zhen Wang is an associate professor of Organizational Behavior and Human Resource Management at the Business School, Central University of Finance and Economics.
-He received his PhD in HRM from Renmin University of China.
-His research interests include ethics-and service-based leadership and human resource management.
-His research has appeared in the Human Relations, Leadership Quarterly, Journal of Business Ethics, among others.
+Zhen Wang is professor of Organizational Behavior and Human Resource Management at the Business School, Central University of Finance and Economics.
+He received his PhD in human resource management from Renmin University of China.
+His research interests include ethics- and service-oriented leadership and human resource management.
+His research has appeared in the Human Relations, Organizational Behavior and Human Decision Processes, Leadership Quarterly, Journal of Business Ethics, International Journal of Human Resource Management, among others.

 Address: Business School, Central University of Finance and Economics, Beijing, China, firstname.lastname@example.org